Cpt-Dingus/blog-page/docs/Radio/AD936x starter guide.md

 > Please note that the SDR might not boot at all with the blue `DONE` LED never lighting up, this happens when an overclock you selected is too large.
 Use a lower one until it's happy again.

 Repeat this process until you find the 'wall' - place where you can't go higher with overclocks because of kernel panics.
 If the SDR runs for a few minutes without dropping samples, congrats!
 You have successfully overclocked the SDR.

-# Cases

-The LibreSDRs all come with cases, HamGeek offers one with the Zynq7010 version (Both machined aluminum as well as .STEP files for 3d printing), however the **Zynq7020-based HamGeek doesn't come with one**.

-I have designed one, it can be found [here](TODO)

 ---